ckqqqq/ckqqqq.github.io/_posts/blog/2023-11-24-Application-Links.md

 ## Under review

-A paper submitted to ARR.
-I will introduce the paper as soon as the review is over.
+12-15 A paper submitted to [ARR](http://aclrollingreview.org/).
+I will introduce the paper as soon as the peer review is over.